-Therefore, the Council is holding a consultation on five proposed changes to its Adult Social Care charging policy.
-The details of the proposed changes to the policy are outlined in the survey below.
+Therefore, the Council has been consulting on five proposed changes to its Adult Social Care charging policy.

-The consultation runs from Monday 23 September to Sunday 15 December 2019.
+The consultation ran from Monday 23 September to Sunday 15 December 2019.

-The Council is writing to all those who may be affected by the proposed changes to the policy to seek their views.
+As part of the consultation the Council wrote to those who may be affected by the proposed changes to the policy to seek their views.

-Alternatively you can print out and complete a copy of the survey (which can be downloaded below) and post it to the address below.
-The survey is also available in large print and Easy Read versions.
+People had the opportunity to complete a survey online or to print out and complete a copy of the survey (which was also available in large print and Easy Read versions).

-Also the Council is holding events around Cambridgeshire to explain the proposed changes and provide an opportunity for people to ask questions and express their views:
+The Council held events around Cambridgeshire to explain the proposed changes and provide an opportunity for people to ask questions and express their views.
+These events were: